praxis/praxis-site/docs/gettingStarted/implementingReads.md

 And now that the endpoint is ready to accept and validate that new `filters` parameter.

-In our case, we have designed the API attributes and relationships, with the same names we have designed our models (this happens often with initial designs).
-Because of that, we are all set to go.
-However, if we had API attributes that mapped to different columns or associations of our models, we would we simply need to inform the associated Resource object about how to map these API-level attribute names into ORM-level models and associations.
-If we had to do that, we woul need to fill it in the `filters_mapping` function in the `Post` resource (in `app/v1/resources/post.rb`) with the conversion.

  In our simple case, we've designed the DB fields to match those in the API, so we don't need to specify any extra mapping of fields to match our ORM layer, we are all ready to go with our filtering.
 However, other APIs may have to deal with already existing DBs and ORMs that might not perfectly match the API names you wish to expose.
 In these cases, you simply would need to provide the conversion at the resource level.
-For example, if our `title` API attribute of our `Post` mapped to a `titulo` column in our ORM, we would simply add that conversion in a `filters_mapping` function of the `Post` resource (`app/v1/resources/post.rb`).
-Here's an example of how that looks like:
+For example, if our `title` API attribute of our `Post` needed to be mapped to a column named `titulo` in our ORM, we would simply add that conversion in a `filters_mapping` function of the `Post` resource (`app/v1/resources/post.rb`).
+It's not our case, but here's an example of how that would look like:

 ```ruby
   filters_mapping(